Introduction and Overview

 The only fee payable on moving funds to and from your Vault account are the applicable network fees as detailed at the point of transaction.

 Yes.
-To access Vault, you will need to sign up for a recurring subscription payment plan via the in-app purchase mechanism provided by Apple and Google.
+To access Vault, you’ll need to sign up for a recurring subscription payment plan via the in-app purchase mechanism provided by Apple and Google.
+The plan price is shown during setup and the free trial will automatically renew into a paid subscription after 30 days unless canceled.

 Yes, Vault supports speeding up transactions.
 Paying a higher network fee increases the likelihood that your transaction gets processed faster than others in the network.
 This fee will be deducted from your BTC balance.